dfroberg/dailybrief/README.md

 ```

 # Roadmap:

-* STEEM SPECIFIC:
+#### General:
+General improvements planned for the plugin;
+* Better preview system.
+* More configurable options and formating.
+* Pre-made styling templates.

+#### Steem / SteemPpress:
+Improvements planned specific to Steem & SteemPress integration;
-: A VERY high frequency version allowing for 4 posts a day splitting the day into 6 hour segments. (it will skip a segment if no articles has been produced or you have less than
+* A VERY high frequency version allowing for 4 posts a day splitting the day into 6 hour segments. (it will skip a segment if no articles has been produced or you have less than
-  `wp dailbrief set article_treshold X` )
+  `wp dailbrief set article_treshold X` ) where X is an integer representing the number of articles that is considered to few to publish in it's own segment.
+* Create a brief for individual users posts and allow SteemPress to publish these to the individual steem accounts.